vmware-tanzu/velero/README.md

 * **Ark server**: Runs all of the Ark controllers.
 Each controller watches its respective custom resource for API operations, performs validation, and handles the majority of the cloud API logic (e.g. interfacing with object storage and persistent volumes).

-Looking at a specific example--an `ark backup create test-backup --snapshot-volumes` command triggers the following operations:
+Looking at a specific example--an `ark backup create test-backup` command triggers the following operations:

 ![19]